- June 28*-July 25, 2015

 The safety, security, and overall well-being of our students is our top priority.
 We implement the following measures to ensure our students are well cared for and safe at all times.

-- 24/7 front desk staff at both residences
+- 24/7 front desk staff at the residence

 - Designated zone in which students can travel